-Our first result is that at the extreme left tail of the distribution things look roughly like the log normal; there is roughly a bell curve.
+Our first result is that the extreme left tail of the distribution looks approximately lognormal-roughly, a bell curve.
 With the Zipf distribution, there are always more smaller cities than bigger cities; there is never a bell curve with a modal point below which the density of log population decreases as size decreases.
-This works well on the right tail of the distribution (e.g. there are more squares with 50,000 people then 100,000) but does not work well around the left tail.
+This works well on the right tail of the distribution (e.g., there are more squares with 50,000 people than with 100,000) but does not work well around the left tail.
 This point can be highlighted by a discussion of the extreme cases of squares with population one and two.
 There are 713 squares with exactly one person (a bachelor farmer, a forest ranger) living in them.
 A much larger number of squares (1,285) have exactly two people living in them.
 (Perhaps a forest ranger couple?)
-Given priors about scale economies and basic agglomeration benefits, it not very surprising that squares with one lonely person in them are rarer than squares with two.
-The recent literature has not focused on scale economies and agglomeration benefits to try understand the size distribution, focusing instead on the impacts of cumulative random productivity shocks (e.g. Gabaix (1999) and Eeckhout (2004)).
-We suspect that to understand the shape of the extreme left tail of the distribution of squares, issues of scale economies and agglomeration are of first order importance.
+Given priors about scale economies and basic agglomeration benefits, it not surprising that squares with one lonely person in them are rarer than squares with two.
+The recent literature has not focused on scale economies and agglomeration benefits to try to understand the size distribution; instead, it has focused on the impacts of cumulative random productivity shocks (e.g., Gabaix [1999] and Eeckhout [2004]).
+We suspect that to understand the shape of the extreme left tail of the distribution of squares, issues of scale economies and agglomeration are of first-order importance.